meenadpmd/meenadpmd/README.md

 - 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me meenadpmd@gmail.com

 I love it when people talk to me, so feel free to reach out.
-I almost up for anything! meenadpmd/meenadpmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I am almost up for anything! meenadpmd/meenadpmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.